erkmos/haskell-companies/README.md

 Many of these companies have some kind of Haskell development, but it is often in one or a few particular teams rather than company-wide.

+### Remote

+Some of these companies support remote hires, it has been indicated in the `Remote OK` column below.
+Timezone and/or Country restrictions might apply.

 ### Companies

 | Name | Location | Hiring | Sector | Source | Remote OK? |